Planning a trip from Sydney to Melbourne? Summers is a great time of the year to plan a road trip between the two most popular cities in Australia.

-During one of my visit to Melbourne, I stayed at Lake Burrill near Ulladulla.
+During one of my visits to Melbourne, I stayed at Lake Burrill near Ulladulla.
 Big 4 Bungalow Park near Lake Burrill is a great place to stay with family.
 3-4 Bedroom fully furnished bungalows provide the comfort of home.
 Enjoy the serene atmosphere of the lake adjacent to the Bungalows.
-You can enjoy kayaking int he lake or kids can enjoy outdoor activities at the Park.
+You can enjoy kayaking in the lake or kids can enjoy outdoor activities at the Park.
 Other places including Ulladulla and Mollymook also have a number of motels and beautiful coastline.
 Stand Up Paddle Shop near the lake rents paddle boats and kayaks.

 The next stop along the way is Batemans Bay.
 The total driving distance to Batemans Bay is approximately 300 km.
 Batemans Bay has plenty of waterfront accommodation ranging from resorts to 4-star motels and Holiday Parks.

 If you have more time to yourself, an excursion to Jervis Bay near Ulladulla will take you to some of the most beautiful beaches in NSW.
 Jervis Bay covers over 100 sq. km and an overnight stay in the area is suggested to enjoy most of what Jervis Bay has to offer.